Cross-user Similarities in Viewing Behavior for 360$^{\circ}$ Video and Caching Implications: Similarity Characterization

-These significant differences \revrev{}{among the categories} are also \revrev{}{clearly} visible when considering \revrev{the averages observed across users}{the viewing direction difference averaged over the entire playback duration} (Figure~\ref{fig:cdf-angle}(b)) and when considering the average differences also for the other videos in the dataset (for which there were fewer traces). \revtwo{}{For example,} Figure~\ref{fig:pairwise-wiskar-deltaTot} shows \revrev{a wiskar plot, in which}{box-and-whisker plots in which} we have included results for all videos, broken down per the categorization provided by \revrev{the original authors~cite{AAK+18}.}{Almquist et al.~\cite{AAK+18}.} \revthree{Here, \revrev{the red wiskars shows the minimum}{for each video we have shown the minimum over all pairs of sessions of the average viewing direction difference}}{For each video the figure shows the minimum over all pairs of sessions of the average viewing direction difference} (bottom marker), 25-percentile (bottom of box), median (middle red marker), 75-percentile (top of box), \revthree{and maximum (top marker).
-Finally, we use black markers to show the average values.}{maximum (top marker), and average (black marker).} Again, the pairwise differences are consistently substantially larger for the {\em explore} category than for the other well-defined categories (i.e., {\em static}, {\em moving}, and {\em rides}).
-Only a few of the hard-to-classify videos in the {\em miscellaneous} category see similar pairwise differences.
+These significant differences among the categories are also clearly visible when considering the viewing direction difference averaged over the entire playback duration (Figure~\ref{fig:cdf-angle}(b)) and when considering the average differences \revAA{also for the other}{for the full set of} videos in the dataset. \revAA{Figure~\ref{fig:pairwise-wiskar-deltaTot} shows a box-and-whisker plot with results for all videos, as categorized by Almquist et al.~\cite{AAK+18}.
+For each video the figure}{Figure~\ref{fig:pairwise-wiskar-deltaTot}} shows the minimum over all pairs of sessions of the average viewing direction difference (bottom marker), 25-percentile (bottom of box), median (middle red marker), 75-percentile (top of box), maximum (top marker), and average \revAA{(black marker).}{(black marker) for each of the videos in the Almquist et al. dataset.}

-While the above results are based on the total directional differences across both yaw and pitch, we have found that the observations (and values) are very similar when focusing on the yaw angle only.
-In general, the head movements are much smaller along pitch, with angular differences (again) most noticeable for the {\em explore} category.
-This is illustrated in Figure~\ref{fig:cdf-angle-breakdown}, which breaks down the angular differences observed in Figure~\ref{fig:cdf-angle}(a) into yaw ($|\psi_A-\psi_B|$) and pitch ($|\theta_A-\theta_B|$).
+While the above results are based on the total directional differences across both yaw and pitch, the observations (and values) are very similar when focusing on yaw only. \revBB{In general}{One reason for this is that} \revAA{}{the head movements are much smaller along pitch, with angular differences (again) most noticeable for the {\em explore} category.} This is illustrated in Figure~\ref{fig:cdf-angle-breakdown}, which breaks down the angular differences observed in Figure~\ref{fig:cdf-angle}(a) into yaw ($|\psi_A-\psi_B|$) and pitch ($|\theta_A-\theta_B|$). \revBB{}{The total directional differences (yaw + pitch) are also highly correlated with the differences seen for yaw only.
+For example, for the four representative videos the Pearson correlation coefficients of the two per-session metrics are 0.981, 0.923, 0.994, and 0.989 for the pairwise comparisons.
+(The corresponding correlations when using every per-instance measurement of the two differences are 0.977, 0.951, 0.987, and 0.984.)}